 Day 1: Visit Zion National Park

-Afterwards, start heading east, back into Arizona.
-Rest for the night, you’re sure to be wiped after a long day of hiking.
+After you’re done, start heading east, back into Arizona.
+Make sure you rest, you’re sure to be wiped after some challenging hikes.

 Day 2: Go to Page, Arizona

 Page, Arizona is home to stunning natural beauty.
 It has sunset views of red rocks and Horseshoe Bend, a horseshoe-shaped river that has a constant stream of admirers people posed along its perimeter.
 You can also visit Lake Powell Tribal Park to see Upper and Lower Antelope Canyon, slot canyons on Navajo territory that are highly photographed and in demand.
 You can also take a tour of the surrounding canyons, such as Owl Canyon, where if you’re lucky you’ll spot one of the resident owls.

 Start with Upper Antelope Canyon and aim for a 10:30am tour so you’ll be primed to capture sunbeam shots.
 Then head to the Lower Antelope Canyon tour immediately afterwards.
 It’s about a 10 minute drive away and there are only two tour providers that grant access.
 Finish your day at Horseshoe Bend, beating the sunset crowds while still capturing glare-free panoramic photos.
 Once you’re done, head to Williams, Arizona, where you’ll find the most affordable hotels to stay in near the Grand Canyon.

 Day 3: Hike The Grand Canyon